cheatham1/GetStartedBook/separate_signals.md

 * The opening angle between the missing transverse momentum and the leptons is fairly evenly distributed over the whole $$\phi$$ range, tending to slightly larger values.
 * The opening angle of the leptons tends to be large (back-to-back)

 The $$Z$$ boson has a mass of 91 GeV, which is reconstructed from the mass of the two leptons.
 Requiring Reconstructed Dilepton Mass to be less than 75 GeV removes over 90 % of the Z events.
-This is an important cut to remove this background from our Higgs signal.
+This is an important cut to remove this background from our Higgs boson signal.